 I'd like to welcome you to my blog.
 I am a writer of poetry, prose fiction, and non-fiction as well as TV drama and film scripts.
 I am based in Dublin, Ireland.
 My book The Return Journey & Our Friends Electric: Two Novellas was published by Ward Wood Publishing (London) in February 2011.
 My debut poetry collection, In the Library of Lost Objects, was published in summer, 2011, again with Ward Wood.
 It was shortlisted for the 2012 Strong Award for best debut collection by an Irish poet.

-I had hoped to post once a week and discuss topics including poetry, fiction and screenwriting, among other things, though as time has gone on I realise I'm more interested in developing projects to air over a series of posts.
+I had hoped to post once a week and discuss topics including poetry, fiction, and screenwriting, among other things, though as time has gone on I realize I'm more interested in developing projects to air over a series of posts.

 I have been publishing work widely in journals since the mid-90s and some of these are now available online.
-You will also be able to find samples of my poetry and prose, as well as reviews and links, on my own website; http://noelduffy.net.
-More information about my books can also be found at my publisher's site: http://www.wardwoodpublishing.co.uk/
+You will also be able to find samples of my poetry and prose, as well as reviews and links, on my own website: http://noelduffy.net.
+More information about my books can also be found at the website of Ward Wood Publishing.

-I very much hope you enjoy my sporadic musings here.
+I very much hope you enjoy my sporadic - but I hope, substantial - musings here.

 A Note on Copyright (2017)

 I am aware that I have cited copyrighted material on this blog from its beginnings in 2011.
 I truly believe that it is important that artists' rights are respected and acknowledged.
 I view my use of this material as educational rather than commercial.
-Given the traffic I receive on the site I could monetise it but have never chose to do so for the above reasons.
-It's hard enough to make a living as an artist (of any kind) so I would never attempt to profit from anyone else's hard won work.
+Given the traffic I receive on the site I could monetize it but have never chosen to do so for the above reasons.
+It's hard enough to make a living as an artist (of any kind) so I would never attempt to profit from anyone else's hard-won work.